 A breakfast of toast and grapefruit marmalade is so Greece in summertime.
 It’s sweet and just a bit bitter, so delicious.
 It’s a unique flavor and one I happen to love.

 This recipe uses only the grapefruit skin and not the fruit which you might think would produce a terribly bitter taste but a couple of quick steps will take care of that.
-The first step is to soak the rinds overnight – this is a must when you try this recipe, don’t skip it!
+Plus, you get to eat the fleshy part while you cook.
+I love all fruit, so much so that I have requested office fruit delivery at work so that I can have a constant supply.
+The first step in the cooking process is to soak the rinds overnight – this is a must when you try this recipe, don’t skip it!
 The second step is my father’s secret ingredient and bitter banisher – salt.
 Just a pinch makes a huge difference in the final product.

 This traditional recipe is made with no added pectin.
 Pectin is the thickener that makes jellies gel and is naturally found in the white skin, or pith, between the fruit and the peel.
 Remember when you’re peeling the grapefruits, and don’t peel all the pith away.